-The Household Pulse Survey provides timely data to help understand the experiences of American households during the coronavirus pandemic.
-The survey asks questions about how education, employment, food security, health, housing, social security benefits, household spending, consumer spending associated with stimulus payments, intention to receive a COVID-19 vaccination, and transportation have been affected by the ongoing crisis.
+The Household Pulse Survey is a 20-minute online survey studying how the coronavirus pandemic is impacting households across the country from a social and economic perspective.
+The survey asks questions about how childcare, education, employment, energy use, food security, health, housing, household spending, Child Tax Credit payments, transportation, and intention to receive a COVID-19 vaccination have been affected by the ongoing crisis.

 Household Pulse Data Tool